In a Month Meant to Celebrate Black History, Some on the Right Are Trying to Erase It

 4. Blocking an AP course in African American studies

-The Florida Department of Education recently decided that a new Advanced Placement (AP) course on African American studies would not be offered in state high schools.
+The Florida Department of Education decided last year that a new Advanced Placement (AP) course on African American studies would not be offered in state high schools.

 The department absurdly claimed that the college-level course—which comprehensively surveys Black history and culture—violates Florida law, is not “historically accurate,” and “lacks educational value.”
 Perhaps the law it violates is Florida’s “Stop Woke Act,” which essentially prohibits Florida schools and businesses from making white people feel uncomfortable about all the racism perpetrated by white people?

 Not long after this decision, the College Board, which oversees AP courses, announced that it was stripping much of the subject matter that conservative critics had objected to.
-No more critical race theory and discussions of Black Lives Matter.
+No more discussions of Black Lives Matter.
 No more books about the Black LGBTQ+ experience.
 In this case, erasing history proved all too easy.

 5. Banning implicit-bias training

-The goal of implicit-bias training is to help people understand the biases they don’t even know they have, and so put an end to discriminatory or racist behavior.
+The goal of implicit-bias training is to help people understand and acknowledge the biases they don’t even realize they have—and to help them stop participating in racist and discriminatory behavior.

 The bad news: Florida’s Stop Woke Act, no surprise!, bans implicit bias training at the state level.
-A judge blocked that part of the law from taking effect, but other states, like Tennessee, are preparing similar legislation.
+A judge blocked that ban from taking effect (the issue is still working its way through the courts), but other states, like Tennessee, have already passed similar legislation.

 Celebrate and Preserve Black History!

-Politicians are clearly trying to erase Black history and culture, but we won’t let them.
+Politicians are trying to censor Black history and culture, but we won’t let them.
 Not this month, not ever.
+Black history is American history.
+And to create a racially just future, we must acknowledge and learn from the past.